-Any changes to key personnel/holiday/emergency contacts will be shared with the appropriate agencies and LA safeguarding boards/hubs
+^{}Any changes to key personnel/holiday/emergency contacts will be shared with the appropriate agencies and LA safeguarding boards/hubs

 Disclaimer: Devon Education Services (DES) makes every effort to ensure that the information in this document is accurate and up to date.
 If errors are brought to our attention, we will correct them as soon as practicable.
-Nevertheless, DES and its employees cannot accept responsibility for any loss, damage or inconvenience caused as a result of reliance on any content in this publication.